As seen in:

 Want to save time and have your resume ready in 5 minutes?
 Try our resume builder.
 It’s fast and easy to use.
 Plus, you’ll get ready-made content to add with one click.
 See 20+ resume templates and create your resume here.

-Looking for other jobs in the supply chain industry and beyond?
+Looking for other jobs in the supply chain industry?
 Check out these guides:

 - Logistics Resume